thomaslitaise/thomaslitaise/README.md

 - 👀 I’m interested in leveraging data science and analysis to drive innovative solutions and contribute effectively to organizational objectives.
 - 🌱 I’m currently learning advanced machine learning techniques and exploring new methodologies in data visualization.
 - 💞️ I’m looking to collaborate on projects related to predictive analytics, natural language processing, or computer vision.
-- 📫 How to reach me: You can reach me via email at thomas.litaise@student.uts.edu.au or connect with me on LinkedIn.
+- 📫 How to reach me: You can reach me via email at thomaslitaise@gmail.com or connect with me on LinkedIn.